 I did a lot of work towards a version 2.0 of Weft QDA, and got as far as a basic alpha release.
 Version 2.0 was going to add support for multilingual text, photos, audio and video documents, along with other new features and interface improvements, and was going to work well on OS X and modern Linux distros.
 However, I haven’t done any serious development on Weft QDA since early 2009, and it’s unlikely I’ll resume at any time soon.
 I’m just interested in thinking about and doing other things at the moment.

-The project is orphaned, but the version 1.0 and latest version 2.0 source code remains available in the Weft QDA Subversion repository.
-Weft QDA is written in the Ruby programming language, using WxRuby for the user interface and SQLite for the file storage.
-There are also lists of user-submitted bugs and feature requests
+The project has thus been orphaned for several years.
+If you have a serious interest in reviving it, I do still have the source code somewhere.
+Weft QDA was written in the Ruby programming language, using WxRuby for the user interface and SQLite for the file storage.

 A few QDA Links